sathvikbk1/sathvikbk1/README.md

 ## Education :man_student:

 - Master in Computer Science - Khoury College of Computer Sciences, Northeastern University, class of 2024
-- Bachelors of Computer Science - BMS College of Engineering, class of 2021
+- Bachelors of Engineering in Computer Science - BMS College of Engineering, class of 2021

 ## Reach out to me at: :vulcan_salute: